boyu29/Stepping-into-Computer-Science/README.md

 Check the "Stepping into Computer Science.md" file to start learning, inside which the online resource is.
 I would gradually uploaded materials of these courses.

-I hope you would enjoy it.
+Hope you would enjoy it.